Why Website Speed is Your Most Important Metric

 The User Experience Impact

 Modern users are impatient.
 Studies consistently show that if a page takes more than three seconds to load, a significant percentage of visitors will leave.
 That's a potential customer gone before you've even had a chance to make your pitch.
-A fast, snappy website feels professional and reliable, building subconscious trust with the user.
-A slow one feels broken.

 The SEO Impact